brandur/sorg/content/fragments/understand-deeply.md

 on disk, or describe the precise mechanics of its replication scheme.

-People at home had been users, but I'd found new colleagues who were true engineers; able to pop the hood and get their hands dirty when the situation called for it.
+Most people I'd known had been users, but I'd found new colleagues who were true engineers; able to pop the hood and get their hands dirty when the situation called for it.

 For day-to-day work, users and engineers function about the same.
 The value of technology products is that you _can_